Wyoming coroner to give update on Gabby Petito autopsy

 The announcement comes, even as law enforcement agencies continue their search for Petito’s boyfriend and “person of interest” in the case, Brian Laundrie.
 Even though Mr Laundrie has not been booked under charges related to homicide, there is a federal arrest warrant against him for debit card fraud.

-Petito’s parents reported her missing on 11 September, almost ten days after her boyfriend, Mr Laundrie, 23, returned home without their daughter from a cross-country trip.
+Petito’s parents reported her missing on 11 September, almost 10 days after her boyfriend, Mr Laundrie, 23, returned home without their daughter from a cross-country trip.

 A Blue Point native, Petito’s body was found in Bridger-Teton National Forest in Wyoming on 19 September after an extensive search.